LearnFintech

 asset Validation89%

-110M users, $500B AUM, regulatory standing, and Base L2 create strong moat
+110M+ verified users, hundreds of billions in assets, regulatory standing, and Base L2 create a strong moat

 core Operations85%